FIRMach16/Laser-Gates-project/Task3/README.md

 - Fixed loading issues of the summary made in sprint6
 - Made a NavHost component to naviagte between composables (right now between Sprints list and the Summary)

+You can check [here](https://github.com/FIRMach16/Laser-Gates-project/issues/6) for the video demo.

 - Points of improvement:
 - The UI could benefit from a redesign XD

+---

+- **Sprint8**
+- Created a UI to plot the data using the composable Canavas tried to make the plot more curvy with quadraticTo (which uses a bezier curve) however when selecting a control point which belongs to the median of two points at a certain distance the angles are still sharp.
+I'm guessing I need to use a cubic bezier curve to have a smoother curve.